Cristal32/blogs_web_platform/README.md

 When a user submits a blog post or comment, the content is sent to the Google Cloud Translator API, which returns the translated text.

 The translated content is then displayed on the website, providing a seamless multilingual experience for all users.

-### Note:to run the application, use Docker Compose in the backend folder, utilizing the init-db folder for initializing the databases.
+**Note:** To run the application, use Docker Compose in the backend folder, utilizing the init-db folder for initializing the databases.

+## Contributors